Best render APIs and visual testing platforms compared

 RenderLog

-Screenshot platform with API, baselines, diffs and review history.
+Visual testing platform with API runs, Check Suites, baselines, artifacts and review history.

 ScreenshotOne